piotrpawlaczek/social_scraper/README.md

 Social scraper
 ==============

-Retrieves many user profiles from social networks simulataneusly Send `spiders` to the web and gather their content therein!
+Retrieves user profiles from social networks simulataneusly.
+Send `spiders` to the web and gather social content therein!

 Install
 -------------